 - Determine the type of record and locate its custodian

-The first step would be to identify the record to be requested and locate the agency that is in the custody of the record.
+The first step would be to identify the record to be requested and locate the agency that is in custody of the record.
 Requesters will be required to provide accurate details to the custodian to facilitate the quick and easy location of the record.
+For instance, requesters will find Inmate records through the North Dakota Department of corrections or local law enforcement officials.
+Vital records are usually found at the North Dakota Department of Health and Human Services Vital Records Office.
 Depending on the type of record, this might be a case name or docket number for a court case or a name and date of birth for a sex offender record.
 Incorrect or vague information may cause a record request to be delayed or ultimately denied.